flutter/website/src/docs/release/breaking-changes/annotations-return-local-position-relative-to-object.md

 ---
-title: Annotations return local position relative to object
+title: AnnotatedRegionLayers return local position relative to clipping region
-description: Provide mouse events with reliable and meaningful local positions.
+description: Provide annotation searches with reliable and meaningful local positions.
 ---

 ## Summary

-The local position returned in an annotation search is now relative to the region that contains the annotation object instead of the layer.
-This majorly affects mouse events (`onEnter`, `onExit`, and `onHover`).
+The local position returned by `AnnotatedRegionLayers ` in an annotation search has been changed to be relative to the clipping region instead of the layer.
+This makes the local position more meaningful and reliable, but breaks code that directly performs annotation searches and uses the local position.

 ## Context